 For me, it was more relaxing to be home and it’s what made me feel AWESOME.
 Everyone’s different!

 In the end, what matters is what brings YOU joy and what’s good for your mind, body, and spirit!
-So devote a day or weekend to doing that!
+So devote a day, weekend, or even a whole month for self care.

 I know it’s hard to find the time, but you’ll never regret investing in yourself!